-After years of eating paleo, I spent 4 weeks weighing and measuring my food and saw incredible results.
-These are the three things I learned from my experience.
+After years of eating paleo, I spent 4 weeks weighing and measuring my food, counting my macros while eating paleo, and saw incredible results.
+These are the top three things I learned from my experience.

 1. You don’t know what you don’t know.